RobertZygmuntLehr/RobertZygmuntLehr/README.md

 <h1 align="left">Hi, 👋 I'm Robert Lehr</h1>

-Finding hidden patterns in data and presenting them in intuitively digestible visualizations are my data science passions.
-Explore my projects in the [Data Science Portfolio](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main) (work in progress).
-As an aspiring data scientist and constant learner these are some of the tools and skills I have used to complete the projects in my portfolio:
+We function in a data-centric economy, so being data literate and understanding how to find patterns in data and presenting them in intuitively digestible formats is a necessity for confidence and business growth.
+To familiarize yourself with a variety of common data science tools, from data wranglins and visualizations to API calls and machine learning, and more, explore this series of data science education projects in the [Data Science Portfolio](https://github.com/robert-z-lehr/Data_Science_Portfolio/tree/main) (work in progress).
+Using these projects and cheat sheets as reference materials benefity me as an aspiring data scientist, and perhaps they will benefit you too.
+A sample of some of the projects are seen here:

 <h3 align="left"> Data Science Portfolio Sample Projects</h3>